MeerKatDev/Udacity-CppND-Capstone-MonteCarlo/README.md

  - Templates generalize functions in the project (Integral.h).

  ### Memory Management
- - The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+ - The project makes use of references in function declarations (Integral constructor(s)).

  ### Concurrency
  - None